 Statement by the President on the Occasion of Ramadan

-Times like this remind us of the lesson of all great faiths, including Islam -- that we do unto others as we would have them do unto us.
-In that spirit, I wish Muslims around the world a blessed month, and I look forward to again hosting an iftar dinner here at the White House.
+Even as Ramadan holds profound meaning for the world’s 1.5 billion Muslims, it is also a reminder to people of all faiths of our common humanity and the commitment to justice, equality, and compassion shared by all great faiths.
+In that spirit, I wish Muslims across America and around the world a blessed month, and I look forward to again hosting an iftar dinner here at the White House.
 Ramadan Kareem.